 What We Do

-The Colorado Hospital Association (CHA) is the leading voice of the state’s hospital community, representing over 100 hospitals and health systems throughout Colorado.
-CHA serves as a trusted, credible resource on health issues, hospital data and trends for the media, policymakers and the general public.
+Colorado Hospital Association (CHA) is the leading voice of the state’s hospital community, representing more than 100 hospitals and health systems throughout Colorado.
+CHA serves as a trusted, credible and reliable resource on health issues, hospital data and trends for its members, media, policymakers and the general public.
 CHA partners with its members to work towards health reform and performance improvement, and provides advocacy and representation at the state and federal level.
 Colorado hospitals and health systems are committed to providing coverage and access to safe, high-quality and affordable health care.
 CHA focus areas include:

 Legislative Policy and Advocacy: CHA provides state and federal legislators and policy makers with information regarding key subjects, such as health care reform and its effects on both Colorado’s hospitals and the communities they serve.
 CHA also helps to educate elected officials about the important role that Colorado’s hospitals play in their communities and the many ways that state lawmakers can work with their local hospitals to support a healthier constituency.